 Pizza for breakfast?!
 Sign me up!
-This Pepperoni Pizza Frittata is Whole30, Gluten Free AND Low Carb/Keto.
+This Italian Pepperoni Pizza Frittata is Whole30, Gluten Free AND Low Carb/Keto.
 It comes together in less than 20 minutes total, making this recipe awesome for busy weekdays.
-And it’s not just for breakfast — we love to have this meal for lunch and dinner, too!
+And it’s not just for breakfast — we love to make this recipe for lunch and dinner, too!

 In our house, Friday is pretty much always pizza night!
 But last Friday I honestly didn’t even realize what day it was.
 That is SO unlike me, by the way, because even though I might forget my name sometimes, I’m always aware of Friday.
 It’s my favorite day of the week!